 Subject to budgetary restraints, employees retiring or retired from the City services with twenty (20) or more years of public service, evidence by eligibility and application for receiving retirement benefits under either the Public Employment Retirement System or the Police and Fire Pension Fund, may be entitled to the benefit of, upon approval of two (2) of the three (3) appointing authorities (approval in the sole discretion of the appointing authorities), no cost use of the City's facilities for a City sponsored employee recognition activity and a sum not to exceed three hundred (\$300.00) dollars, to be used by the City to fund an employee recognition item or activity.
-Eligibility consideration for receiving such entitlement of facility use and sum shall include factors such as: employee dedication to the service of the City or indirectly resulting from employee's efforts during the course of employment.
+Eligibility consideration for receiving such entitlement of facility use and sum shall include factors such as: employee dedication to the service of the City during the term of employment; and City improvement or promotion directly or indirectly resulting from employee's efforts during the course of employment.